narindergupta/kafka-charm/README.md

 # Details

-Much of the charm implementation is borrowed from the Apache Bigtop kafka charm, but it's been heavily simplified and pared down.
+Much of the charm implementation is borrowed from the Apache kafka charm, but it's been heavily simplified and pared down.
 Jinja templating is used instead of Puppet, and a few helper functions that were imported from libraries are inlined.